-- Maybe something is between the remote control and the remote sensor. - Maybe the remote is not in satellite mode.
-Press the DIRECTV button so the remote will control the digital satellite receiver. - Maybe the batteries in the remote are weak, dead or installed incorrectly.
-Try replacing batteries.
-(Note, if you remove the batteries, you may have reprogram the remote to control other components.) - Remove the batteries and hold the number 1 button for at least 60 seconds to drain the microprocessor inside the remote.
-Release the button, replace the batteries, and (if necessary) reprogram the remote. - Remove all batteries for approximately 12 hours.
-Then replace batteries and (if necessary) reprogram the remote.
+- If your remote is not an RF remote control, maybe something is between the remote and the remote sensor. - Maybe the remote control is not in DIRECTV satellite mode.
+Press the DIRECTV button so that the remote will control the digital satellite receiver. - Maybe the batteries in the remote control are weak, dead or installed incorrectly.
+Try replacing the batteries.
+(Note, if you remove the batteries, you may have to reprogram the remote.) - Remove the batteries and hold the number 1 button for at least 60 seconds to drain the microprocessor inside the remote.
+Then release the button, replace the batteries, and (if necessary) reprogram the remote control. - Remove all of the batteries for approximately 12 hours.
+Then replace the batteries and (if necessary) reprogram the remote control.